grzegorzmazur/yacas/docs/reference_manual/io.rst

    :param expr: expression to be printed

-   The expression "expr" is evaluated and written to the current output.
-Note that Write accept an arbitrary number of arguments, all  of which are written to the current output (see second example). {Write} always returns :data:`True`.
+   The expression ``expr`` is evaluated and written to the current output.
+Note that :func:`Write` accepts an arbitrary number of arguments, all of which are written to the current output (see second example). :func:`Write` always returns :data:`True`.

    :Example: